jzerbe/jzerbe.github.com/_posts/2015-04-24-zion-national-park.md

 published: true
 ---
 This is the second of three days spent in Southwest Utah.
+The level of riff-raff in Zion is higher than I expected for this time of year.

 ### Morning commute
 The drive [from Hurricane to the Zion visitor center](https://goo.gl/maps/ACQKm) was uneventful.